fbpx

 The Master of Arts in Christian Ministry prepares persons to serve as lay leaders, deacons, or directors in specialized forms of ministry.
 The course of study is designed to integrate biblical and theological studies with practical training for a specialized ministry.
 The MACM curriculum reflects the mission of MTS by introducing students to theological scholarship, fostering spiritual growth, and preparing them for a specialized ministry in a variety of contexts for the just transformation of the church and the world.

-The MACM may be pursued within one of two paradigms with different sets of requirements: 1) the choice of a specialization among Christian Education, Social Justice, Methodist Ministry, Chaplain Studies, and 2) the Youth and Young Adults Ministry Track.
-(See Specializations tab for information about each program.)
+The MACM may be pursued within different specializations.
+Specializations include Chaplaincy Studies, Christian Education, Social Justice, Spiritual Direction, Methodist Ministry, Youth and Young Adults Ministry.
+See Specializations tab for information about each program.

 Students finish their studies with an Integrative Seminar/Project which demonstrates the integration of Scholarship, Piety, and Justice in a specialized ministry.
 The MACM requires a minimum of two years of study.
 Candidates for the order of deacon in the United Methodist Church can meet ordination requirements with this degree.